What? So What? Now What?

 12 August 2018

 As long as we’re growing, be it personally, professionally, or in any other way, we’re constantly being confronted with new events and new information.
-Our task as engaged colleagues, artists, mentors, teams, leaders, companies, friends, lovers, etc. is to constantly look at each piece of information and decide the following:
+Our task as engaged colleagues, artists, mentors, teams, leaders, companies, friends, partners, etc. is to constantly look at any given piece of information and decide:

 • What are we looking at?